 What you need to understand is that not all of these forms of zinc are helpful or useful.

-It's easy to buy a 'cheap' zinc that is bound to a low-quality carrier but using this type of zinc will NOT effectively ensure that it's making it into your body or cells.
+It’s easy to buy ‘cheap’ zinc that is bound to a low-quality carrier but using this type of zinc will NOT effectively ensure that it’s making it into your body or cells.

 There are many forms of zinc but I really only recommend using the following forms for thyroid patients:

 You will find that these formulations are more expensive than some forms of Zinc which may be tempting but remember that absorption is a huge issue when it comes to zinc.

-These forms have medical studies showing that they are the most absorbed and, therefore, most useful especially to thyroid patients.
+These forms have medical studies which show that they are the most absorbed and, therefore, most useful especially to thyroid patients.

 What about the dose?